 Ensure your employees are protected.

-Life and accidental death and dismemberment insurance throughout West Virginia.
+Life and accidental death and dismemberment insurance throughout West Virginia and surrounding states.

 Some employees may want coverage that goes beyond life insurance or workers’ compensation.
 They want to be covered in the event of an accident, on or off the job.
 We can provide that added financial protection.

 Insurance that pays lost income to employee’s financial dependents.

 Paying for life insurance for your employees is a valuable benefit that can be a big selling point when recruiting staff.
 Life and accidental death and dismemberment insurance is designed to pay out to the employee’s financial dependents to make up some of the lost income if the employee dies.
 Depending on the policy, the coverage could last for a limited period, until the employee reaches retirement age, or until they die, regardless of when that is.

 Variation of life insurance that kicks in upon accidental death.

 Accidental death and dismemberment insurance is a variation on life insurance, but it only pays out if the death is from an accident (or in some cases a homicide).
 It usually only pays out if the death happens while premiums are still being paid (similar to term life insurance).

 One of the main factors in attracting and retaining good employees is the benefit program offered by employers.
 This typically starts with your group health insurance plan.